 April 17-18, 2021

-Join us for the first-ever, international online symposium on low-dose lithium!
+The first-ever, international online symposium on low-dose lithium!

-The 2021 Symposium features several international experts, such as Professor Anjum Memon (lead author of the groundbreaking study on lithium and suicide), Julie Andersen, PhD, De-Maw Chuang, PhD, and Dr. James Greenblatt, Orthomolecular Medicine Hall of Fame Inductee.
+The 2021 Symposium featured several international experts, such as Professor Anjum Memon (lead author of the groundbreaking study on lithium and suicide), Julie Andersen, PhD, De-Maw Chuang, PhD, and Dr. James Greenblatt, Orthomolecular Medicine Hall of Fame Inductee.

 Learn from global experts how to effectively integrate lithium into treatment for dementia, suicide prevention, traumatic brain injury (TBI), and more.